blrobin2/pages/README.md

 # Itty, bitty CMS for Laravel

+Bruce is a highly opinionated CMS with basic authentication.
+While we try to provide some flexibility, there are a number of choices made that may make or break your decision to use the package.

-This package is currently under development, working to be as cleanly compatible with Laravel 5.1 as possible.
+Please note that this package is currently under development.
 I would not recommend using it until a solid beta version is out.

 ## Prerequisites